cabforum/code-signing/docs/CSBR.md

 A Certificate issued after 31 January 2017 to a Subordinate CA that is not an Affiliate of the Issuing CA:

-> 1\.
-MUST include the policy identifier specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement), and
+1. MUST include the policy identifier specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement), and

->
-> 2\.
-MUST NOT contain the "anyPolicy" identifier (`2.5.29.32.0`).
+2. MUST NOT contain the "anyPolicy" identifier (`2.5.29.32.0`).

-A Certificate issued after 31 January 2017 to a Subordinate CA that is an affiliate of the Issuing CA:
+Certificate issued after 31 January 2017 to a Subordinate CA that is an affiliate of the Issuing CA:

-> 1\.
-MUST include the CA/Browser Forum reserved identifier specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) to indicate the Subordinate CA's compliance with these Requirements, and
+1. MUST include the CA/Browser Forum reserved identifier specified in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) to indicate the Subordinate CA's compliance with these Requirements, and

->
-> 2\.
-MAY contain the "anyPolicy" identifier (2.5.29.32.0) in place of an explicit policy identifier.
+2. MAY contain the "anyPolicy" identifier (`2.5.29.32.0`) in place of an explicit policy identifier.

 A Subordinate CA MUST represent, in its Certificate Policy and/or Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.